AlanSeki/AlanSeki/README.md

 - 👋 Hi, I’m @AlanSeki
 - 👀 I’m interested in Android Phones
 - 🌱 I’m currently learning C and Python
-- 📫 How to reach me Email:skjt85510@gmail.com
+- 📫 How to reach me Email: skjt85510@gmail.com

 <!---
 AlanSeki/AlanSeki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.